Call-by-value, call-by-name and the vectorial behaviour of the algebraic \lambda-calculus: Simulations

 \begin{remark} As we already noted several times in this paper, without restricting the languages, Theorem~\ref{th:simeq} would be trivial.
-Any term reducing to any other one, the desired reduction would be of course valid without restriction.
+If any term reduce to any other one, the desired reduction would of course be valid without restriction.
 This theorem shows that if the calculi are restricted to fragments, the result is still true.
 One example of such fragments is found by taking the restriction of scalars to non-negative elements, as in \cite{VauxMSCS09}. \end{remark}

 Once a term is encoded it can be reduced either by $\stobalgred$ or by $\stoblinred$ (respectively $\stobalgeq$ or $\stoblineq$) without distinction, and still obtain the same result.
 We state this fact as a corollary: